tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 >> "Goodbye, world!"
 ```

-An original method can still be obtained in most object-oriented programming langauges.
+An original method can still be obtained in most object-oriented programming languages.
 This is done by called the `superclass` inside the `subclass`, as the original structure of the parent should always be stored.

 ```none
 something.super.myMethod()